szpajder/dumpvdl2/README.md

 - [Grafana](http://grafana.org/) is a sophisticated and elegant graphing solution supporting a variety of data sources.

-Here is an example of some `dumpvdl2` metric being graphed by Grafana:
+Here is an example of some `dumpvdl2` metrics being graphed by Grafana:

 ![Statistics](statistics.png?raw=true)